code-423n4/2023-07-chainlink/README.md

 We may use `RBACTimelock.blockFunctionSelector` to prevent specific functions on the `OWNED` contracts from being called through the regular propose-execute flow.

-Proposers can also cancel so that they may "undo" proposals with mistakes in them.

 ### `CallProxy` Considerations

 The `CallProxy` is intentionally callable by anyone.
 Offchain tooling used for generating configuration changes will make appropriate use of the `RBACTimelock`'s support for `predecessor`s to ensure that configuration changes are sequenced properly even if an adversary is executing them.
-Since the adversary can also control the amount of gas, configuration functions are expected to not have gas-dependent behavior other than reverting of insufficient gas is supplied.
+Since the adversary can control the gas amount and gas price, callees are expected to not have gas-dependent behavior other than reverting if insufficient gas is supplied.

 The `CallProxy` is not expected to be used with contracts that could `SELFDESTRUCT`.
 It thus has no `EXTCODESIZE`-check prior to making a call, we expect it to be configured correctly (i.e. pointing to a real `RBACTimelock`) on deployment.